-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 They had their answer: Asymptomatic carriers "may contribute substantially to transmission."

 In Washington state, similar clues emerged for Duchin as a team of investigators probed the Life Care outbreak and found health care workers were spreading the virus to other elder care facilities.
-They believed at least some of them were working while infected but before feeling symptoms.
+They believed at least some of them were working while infected, but before feeling symptoms.

 Then in March, at another nursing home, more than half the residents who tested positive didn't have symptoms, though most would go on to develop them.